dpvasani/Backend/Readme.md

-# YouTwit Backend
+# YouTweet Backend

 ## Introduction

-This project is a **YouTube + Twitter** backend that integrates YouTube-like functionalities with a Twitter-style tweet system.
+This project is a **YouTweet** backend that integrates YouTube-like functionalities with a Twitter-style tweet system.
 It includes essential features like user management, video uploading, playlist creation, and more.
 Explore the API documentation for in-depth details.

 <!-- https://documenter.getpostman.com/view/28570926/2s9YsNdVwW -->